January - Thailand

 October - Tri-nations: Vietnam, Thailand & Lao

-Come October it was time to run a tour that has been on my mind every since I first became a tour leader.
+Come October it was time to run a tour that has been on my mind ever since I first became a tour leader.
 Three southeast Asian nations, two and a half languages, one religion, and total bewilderment about political systems and their meanings; Vietnam, Lao, and Thailand are as unlikely neighbours as they are likely (if that makes sense), and so this makes for a fascinating tour.

-It was to be a convivial group of just four old friends, until Roman from Germany bumped into us purely by chance as we assemble our bikes in Sapa the day before cycling commenced.
+It was to be a convivial group of just four old friends until Roman from Germany bumped into us purely by chance as we assemble our bikes in Sapa the day before cycling commenced.
 He said he would care to join us, and so we had a bike send up overnight from Hanoi and our group of four became an even more convivial five, and a bally good group and a jolly fine ride it was.
-As a bonus perhaps, the tour group highlight of the year for me was cycling newcommer Caroline’s epic conquering of a 20% gradient climb, even stopping halfway and restarting on the climb, that sure made the tour for me.
+As a bonus perhaps, the tour group highlight of the year for me was cycling newcomer Caroline’s epic conquering of a 20% gradient climb, even stopping halfway and restarting on the climb, that sure made the tour for me.

 Vietnam's Black River

 The Tri-nations tour ended conveniently in Chiang Rai, and Chiang Rai is where Echo and I desire to reside.
 And so with the tour over we retired to our humble abode to relax for a while, and of course, explore the seemingly endless trails and tracks of the region.

 December - Vietnam Northeast

 The Northeast Vietnam tour holds a very special place in my heart, and with an especially fine group for company, this was a fitting tour with which to finish the year.
 December proved to be a perfect month to run the tour with ideal cycling weather, not too hot, and never too cold.
 We did have a day of rain, but it rains on that day of the tour whatever time of year we run it - it is, after all, The Rain Day.